umayrh/umayrh.github.io/_posts/2020-01-11-like-as-not.md

 Judea Pearl's [paper](https://ftp.cs.ucla.edu/pub/stat_ser/r481.pdf) establishes a causal hierarchy (association, intervention, counterfactual), and outlines seven tasks accomplished by the Structural Causal Models (composed of graphical models, structural equations, and a couterfactual and interventional calculus):
-  * Encoding Causal Assumptions – Transparency and Testability
+  * Encoding causal assumptions
-  * Do-calculus and the control of confounding
+  * The control of confounding
-  * The Algorithmization of Counterfactuals
+  * The algorithmization of counterfactuals
-  * Mediation Analysis and the Assessment of Direct and Indirect Effects
+  * The assessment of direct and indirect effects
-  * Adaptability, External Validity and Sample Selection Bias
+  * Robustness to change in environmental conditions
-  * Recovering from Missing Data
+  * Recovering from missing data
-  * Causal Discovery
+  * Causal discovery

 #### Performance, Observation, Methodology